Relativity CEO Tim Ellis explains why his company has a shot at launching a lander to Mars before the end of the decade

 Under the agreement, Relativity will launch Impulse’s Mars Cruise Vehicle and Mars Lander on the 3D-printed Terran R rocket from Cape Canaveral.
 Terran R will enter a trans-Mars injection (TMI) orbit, and once there, Impulse’s aeroshell-equipped Mars Lander will attempt a propulsive landing on Mars’ surface.
 The Relativity/Impulse Mars partnership runs through 2029.

 The 2024–2025 timetable merits a healthy dollop of skepticism.
-But as Ars Technica recently wrote, “this announcement—audacious though it may be—is probably worth taking seriously because of the companies and players involved.”
+But as Ars Technicarecently wrote, “this announcement—audacious though it may be—is probably worth taking seriously because of the companies and players involved.”

 Relativity is progressing toward its first orbital launch attempt with the Terran 1 rocket.
 It should announce a launch date in the coming weeks, Relativity CEO Tim Ellis recently told Payload.
 Impulse, meanwhile, is led by Tom Mueller, who was on the founding team of SpaceX.
 The startup’s short-term focus is last-mile delivery services in LEO, along with in-orbit servicing, debris deorbiting, and space station orbit-keeping.